jalil-salame/jalil-salame.github.io/content/nsudoku-solver.md

 3. We assert that there are no duplicate values in the rows, columns or cells.

-Using the `?` operator we forward the errors returned by the `Self::validate_*` functions, these unctions also take a buffer which we initialize appropiately to make sure it is only allocated once, this prevents many small allocations.
+Using the `?` operator we forward the errors returned by the `Self::validate_*` functions, these unctions also take a buffer which we initialize appropriately to make sure it is only allocated once, this prevents many small allocations.

 All three `validate_*` functions are very similar so we will only look at the